Busyness Doesn’t Satisfy

 The lesson is painfully clear: connecting with Jesus is a better choice than busyness.

 There will always be more to do!
 Know what I mean?
-There’s a business lunch on Tuesday, soccer practice for the kids twice this week, neighbors coming over for dinner, two games on Saturday, bills piling up that need attention, an upcoming trip to the Grand Canyon that requires planning, and a to-do list so long that you’ve added “get through the to-do list” to it.
+There’s a business lunch on Tuesday, soccer practice for the kids twice this week, neighbors coming over for dinner, two games on Saturday, bills piling up that need attention, planning an upcoming trip to the Grand Canyon, and a to-do list so long that you’ve added “get through the to-do list” to it.
 There’s a lot going on now.

 Thankfully, God offers a better way than running on empty.
 He invites us to walk instead of run and find rest for our weary souls.
 That’s what the fullness of life is all about.
 It’s not the same as being busy all the time (even busy doing good things).
 The invitation is to sit at the feet of the Person who is the source of all fullness.